letsencrypt/boulder/README.md

 4. Certificate Authority
 5. Storage Authority
 6. Publisher
-7. OCSP Updater
+7. OCSP Responder
-8. OCSP Responder
+8. CRL Updater

 This component model lets us separate the function of the CA by security context.
 The Web Front End, Validation Authority, OCSP Responder and